 Platform for reporting

-Roads and Highways provides quality control checks for LRS networks and event data.
-In addition, Roads and Highways for Desktop includes ArcGIS Data Reviewer for Desktop, a feature set that extends the ArcGIS platform for checking data and managing data errors.
+Roads and Highways provides QC checks for LRS networks and event data.
+In addition, Roads and Highways for Desktop includes ArcGIS Data Reviewer for Desktop, which is a feature set that extends the ArcGIS platform for checking data and managing data errors.

 For more information on ArcGIS Data Reviewer for Desktop, see What is Data Reviewer?

 Roads and Highways for Desktop includes ArcGIS Workflow Manager, which can be used to orchestrate data management in the GIS and across business units to develop a standard, repeatable process for LRS data management within your organization.

 For more information on ArcGIS Workflow Manager, see What is Workflow Manager?